 So what does a pear shaped engagement ring say about you?
 You may like pear-shaped diamonds if your Spotify playlists confuse your friends.
 You march to the beat of your own drum and you wouldn’t have it any other way.

 Emerald-shaped diamonds are rectangle gems where the corners are cropped off.
 The top of the diamond presents a long, flat plane so you can clearly see the bold angles beneath.
 From top-down, you can almost see stairs or steps on the sides.
 It creates long lines and beautiful mirrors.

-You may like emerald-shaped diamonds if you are a confident woman who knows the key to success is poise, purpose and staying hydrated (if we’re being totally honest).
+You may like emerald cut engagement rings if you are a confident woman who knows the key to success is poise, purpose and staying hydrated (if we’re being totally honest).

 Marquise: You Like a Little Drama

 Marquise cut rings have diamonds that are long, narrow and pointed at both the top and the bottom.
 It’s a bold shape and, like the oval and pear diamond, features an elongated shape that makes it look larger.
 They can be named, somewhat literally, “football” shaped or “eye” shaped.
 More elegantly, they can also be called “navette” diamonds, which means “little ship” in French.
 Rumors say an 18th Century king commissioned a jeweler to create a style of diamond that looked like his mistress’ perfect lips.
 Sumptuous, right?

 You may like the marquise style diamond if you look forward to family holidays because there is always something juicy going on.